 However, providing the notice has not been without its own risks.
 Principally, the accused infringer receiving the notice thereby acquires the ability to file the first lawsuit in the form of a Declaratory Judgment action to have the patent declared invalid or not infringed, and to do so in a judicial venue which is inconvenient or undesired by the patent owner.
 This has sometimes led to expensive "venue battles" and arguments over the so-called "first-to-file" rule.
 This can be especially egregious when the infringer claims that even a seemingly friendly but forceful offer of a license constituted a threat of an infringement suit, thereby complying with the requirement of "apprehension" of litigation under the declaratory judgment statute.

-This year the Federal Circuit has firmly endorsed and adopted the first-to-file rule and has thus vastly strengthened the hand of the noticed infringer in selecting the district court which will try the case, either for purposes of securing what is perceived to be a more favorable forum, or one most convenient to the infringer, or one which is least convenient to the patent owner.
+The Federal Circuit firmly endorsed and adopted the first-to-file rule and has thus vastly strengthened the hand of the noticed infringer in selecting the district court which will try the case, either for purposes of securing what is perceived to be a more favorable forum, or one most convenient to the infringer, or one which is least convenient to the patent owner.
 See Genentech, Inc. v.
 Eli Lilly & Co., 27 USPQ2d 1241 (Fed Cir.
 1993).